tomasfratrik/grisa/README.md

-# Google reverse image search API
+# Google Reverse Image Search API
+## IMPORTANT
+This project is a student project, and will possibly contain a lot of bugs, and code could change a lot.

 ## Brief
 This api is able to scrape google reverse image search results using selenium bot and beautifulsoup4 for scraping.